University of Technology Sydney

 Learning in this subject contributes to the graduate profile through developing the following Graduate Attributes:

-• Responsible data handling: fulfilling your professional obligation to the entire class will be reinforced through accurate recording and timely uploading of data for the two prac data reports.
+• Responsible data handling: fulfilling your professional obligation to the entire class will be reinforced through accurate recording and timely uploading of data for the two Applying Theory pracs.

 • Answering questions of your peers in Peer Wise, rating them and providing respectful written feedback will form part of your assessment for the PeerWise task.

-4. Reflection, Innovation, and Creativity will be demonstrated (and assessed in the write-up) in the design of the content of the project, evaluation of its effectiveness and reflection on how future experiments might improve outcomes.
+4. Reflection, Innovation, and Creativity will be demonstrated (and assessed in the write-up) in the design of the content of the project, evaluation of its effectiveness relative to proposed hypotheses and reflection on how future experiments might improve outcomes.

-5. Communication skills will be learned through a series of formative tasks, as demonstrated by the correct use of the English language in written assignments and the quizzes, as well as through the correct application, communication of the results of statistical tests, inference, discussion and presentation of logical arguments and conclusions.
-Proficiency in these skills will be developed and assessed via short data reporting tasks and assessed in the group project report and quizzes.
+5. Communication skills will be learned through a series of formative tasks, as demonstrated by the correct use of the English language in written assignments, written PeerWise questions and the quizzes.
+In the data report and the group project report, you will develop and be assessed on adherence to formal written requirements, including presentation and description of figures and tables in results according to scientific report guidelines, as well as through the, inference, discussion and presentation of logical arguments and conclusions.

 6. Aboriginal and Torres Strait Islander Knowledges and Connection with Country.
 You will learn from researchers about how western science plant physiological research and Indigenous Knowledges can be brought together to understand plant responses to climate change.
 You will have the opportunity to consolidate your learning in the PeerWise exercises and this graduate attribute will be assessed through the quiz component.